Fun and Games

 Here are the simple steps for saving seed for next year:

 Select large, healthy pumpkins from healthy plants.
-Remember large begets
+Remember, large begets

-large and round begets round.
+large, and round begets round.

-likelihood of good germination.
+increases the likelihood of good germination.

 Extract the seeds from the pumpkins.